mono-koto/build-with-pyusd/docs/smart-contract/05-accept-pyusd.md

 ## Who gets the PYUSD?

-You may notice that in the contract we've created, all the PYUSD is deposited to the contract itself.
-Once there, it's never usable for anything, so it's essentially lost!
+In the contract we've created, all the PYUSD is deposited to the contract itself.
+Once there, it's never usable for anything, so it's essentially locked away!
 There's currently no way for an actual human to receive it.

-Let's fix thi by letting an owner withdraw ETH and ERC-20s from this contract.
+Let's fix this by letting an owner withdraw ETH and ERC-20s from this contract.
 In our tests, let's add failing tests:

 ```solidity
 function testOwnerWithdrawToken() public {